-- In accordance with Executive Order (EO) 13589, Promoting Efficient Spending, issued on - November 9, 2011, and subsequent DOI policy on Restrictions on the Purchase of Promotional - 3 Items, issued on March 29, 2012, BLM Washington Office, state offices (SO), and centers may - 4 not acquire promotional items for internal or external use with appropriated, non-appropriated, or - donated funds.
-This policy applies to purchases made through any means, including purchase - order, charge card, convenience check or other procurement vehicles, and applies to any dollar - 7 amount. - 8 This policy pertains to all tangible items and materials that are intended to promote the BLM or - 9 provide information about the BLM's mission, offices, and programs.
-This includes, but is not - limited to: key chains, clothing (such as t-shirts, hats, vests, bandanas and other wearable items), - bags, mugs, novelties, pins, coins, and mouse pads, or any material item that has the BLM name - or emblem printed on it, pertains to a BLM message, or is intended to promote any facet of the - 13 BLM.
+- WO-IM 2012-123, Purchase of Promotional and Informational/Educational Items http://web.blm.gov/internal/wo-500/directives/dir-12/im2012-123.html - In accordance with Executive Order (EO) 13589, Promoting Efficient Spending, issued on November - 9, 2011, and subsequent DOI policy on Restrictions on the Purchase of Promotional Items, issued on - March 29, 2012, BLM Washington Office, state offices (SO), and centers may not acquire - promotional items for internal or external use with appropriated, non-appropriated, or donated funds. - This policy applies to purchases made through any means, including purchase order, charge card, - convenience check or other procurement vehicles, and applies to any dollar amount.

+- This policy pertains to all tangible items and materials that are intended to promote the BLM or 1 - provide information about the BLM's mission, offices, and programs.
+This includes, but is not 2 - limited to: key chains, clothing (such as t-shirts, hats, vests, bandanas and other wearable items), 3 - bags, mugs, novelties, pins, coins, and mouse pads, or any material item that has the BLM name or 4 - emblem printed on it, pertains to a BLM message, or is intended to promote any facet of the BLM.
+5 - This policy does not apply to the following: 6

-- 14 This policy does not apply to the following: - Printed publications and other printed documents that are educational or informational in nature.
-For policy regarding printed publications, see IM 2011-029 at https://web.blm.gov/internal/wo-500/directives/dir-11/im2011-029.html, which delegates approval for printed publications to the WO Public Affairs Chief and the SO External Affairs Chiefs. - The purchase of uniform items for employees or volunteers as provided for in BLM Manual Section 1103.15.
-Clothing and related items, as referenced above, that are distributed as a promotional item, is not permitted. - Non-monetary awards for employees and volunteers. - The purchase of fire informational and educational items is allowed under the following circumstances (see FA IM-2012-020, Change 1 at https://web.blm.gov/internal/fire/Directives/IM2012/FA_IM2012020_Change1.pdf): - All fire education items must contain a clear fire prevention, safety, or mitigation message or direct the recipient to a source for additional information, such as a web or social media site.
+- Printed publications and other printed documents that are educational or informational in nature.
+For policy regarding printed publications, see IM 2011-029, , which delegates approval for printed publications to the WO Public Affairs Chief and the SO External Affairs Chiefs. - The purchase of uniform items for employees or volunteers as provided for in BLM Manual Section 1103.15.
+Clothing and related items, as referenced above, that are distributed as a promotional item, is not permitted. - Non-monetary awards for employees and volunteers. - The purchase of fire informational and educational items is allowed under the following circumstances (see): - All fire education items must contain a clear fire prevention, safety, or mitigation message or direct the recipient to a source for additional information, such as a web or social media site.
 Items with just the BLM logo are not allowed.
-All Smokey Bear materials are allowed, as Smokey's image IS the fire prevention/safety message. - All purchases of fire education items should be cost-effective and follow procurement guidelines that require a market analysis to achieve the best price. - All fire education items shall be purchased appropriately, tracked, and accounted for according to Bureau guidelines.
-Offices should coordinate with their local procurement and property personnel to ensure all applicable guidelines are followed. - Supervisors are responsible to approve, monitor, and ensure these requirements are followed for all fire education and information items purchased with BLM funds.
+All Smokey Bear materials are allowed, as Smokey's image IS the fire prevention/safety message. - o All purchases of fire education items should be cost-effective and follow procurement guidelines that require a market analysis to achieve the best price. - All fire education items shall be purchased appropriately, tracked, and accounted for according to Bureau guidelines.
+Offices should coordinate with their local procurement and property personnel to ensure all applicable guidelines are followed. - Supervisors are responsible to approve, monitor, and ensure these requirements are followed for all 26 fire education and information items purchased with BLM funds.
+27